Posterior Inference in Curved Exponential Families under Increasing Dimensions: Applications to Selected Econometric Models

 \subsection{Multivariate Linear Model}

-Next we consider the multivariate model.
-The response variable $y$ is a $d_r$-dimensional vector, the disturbances $u$ are normally distributed with mean zero and covariance matrix $\Sigma_0$.
-The covariates $z$ are $d_c$-dimensional and the parameter matrix of interest $\Pi$ is $d_c\times d_r$,

-For notational convenience, let $Y$ and $Z$ denote the matrix whose rows are given by $y_i$ and $z_i$ respectively.
-Note that the dimension of the model is $d = d_r^2 + d_cd_r$.
+In this section we consider a multivariate linear model.
+The response variable $y_i$ is a $d_y$-dimensional vector, the disturbances $u_i$ are normally distributed with mean zero and covariance matrix $\Sigma_0$.
+The covariates $z_i$ are $d_z$-dimensional and the parameter matrix of interest $\Pi_0$ is $d_z\times d_y$, For notational convenience, let $Y$ and $Z$ denote the matrices whose rows are given by $y_i$ and $z_i$ respectively.
+Note that the dimension of the model is $d = d_y^2 + d_zd_y$.